oktadev/okta-blog/_source/_posts/2020-10-22-set-up-a-mute-indicator-light-for-zoom-with-hammerspoon.md

 {% img blog/zoom-hammerspoon/console-zoom-inmeeting.png alt:"Image of the Hammerspoon preferences window" width:"512px" %}{: .center-image }

-If this doesn’t work, it probably means that you need to give Hammerspoon permission to control your computer.
+If this doesn't work, it probably means that you need to give Hammerspoon permission to control your computer.
 To do this, open System Preferences, and go to **Security & Privacy**>**Privacy**" >**Accessibility**, unlock the preference pane to make changes, then select the checkbox next to "Hammerspoon" to allow Hammerspoon to inspect the state of Zoom.

 {% img blog/zoom-hammerspoon/console-zoom-inmeeting.png alt:"Image of the Hammerspoon preferences window" width:"512px" em%}{: .center-image }